 On the final morning, we point the boats west and head for home.
 An hour into the crossing, the marlin swims under my boat.
 We snorkel until we are pickled in a hidden cove on Isla Danzante, three miles away, and hike to an overlook called Coyote Point.
-There, I sit on a rock and watch pair of kayakers coming our way, their trip just beginning.
+There, I sit on a rock and watch a pair of kayakers coming our way, their trip just beginning.
 Lucky them, I think.
 I hope they don’t get eaten.

-Alaska flies directly into Loreto from Los Angeles but you can often find cheaper tickets into La Paz or Cabo San Lucas.
+Alaska Airlines flies directly into Loreto from Los Angeles but you can often find cheaper tickets into La Paz or Cabo San Lucas.
 From there, catch a bus north to Loreto, about five hours from La Paz and nine hours from Cabo.